Who Is Meryl Streep?

 'The Laundromat,' 'Little Women'

 Following her detour to cable TV, Streep returned to the big screen with Steven Soderbergh's The Laundromat (2019), a comedy-drama based on Jake Bernstein's reporting of the secretive financial transactions and offshore tax havens of celebrities and world leaders that were revealed in the Panama Papers leak of 2016.
-Later that year, she was to portray Aunt March in Greta Gerwig's adaptation of Little Women.
+Later that year, she played Aunt March in Greta Gerwig's adaptation of Little Women.

 In December 2017, Streep came under fire from actress Rose McGowan, who accused the Oscar winner of being complicit in the cover-up of producer Harvey Weinstein's sexually abusive behavior.
 Additionally, McGowan derided the planned "silent protest" in which Streep and other prominent actresses would wear all black to the upcoming Golden Globes.